 Pursuant to the Foreign Investment Law, the corporate governance matters, including the distribution of dividends, shall be governed by the Company Law of the PRC, the Partnership Law of the PRC, or other laws of the PRC.
-Pursuant to the Company Law of the PRC, issued on December 29, 1993 and most recently amended on October 26, 2018, a company is required to set aside 10% of its after-tax profit of the current year to its general reserves until its cumulative total reserve funds reach 50% of its registered capital.
+Pursuant to the Company Law of the PRC, issued on December 29, 1993 and most recently amended on December 29, 2023, which will take effect on July 1, 2024, a company is required to set aside 10% of its after-tax profit of the current year to its general reserves until its cumulative total reserve funds reach 50% of its registered capital.
 If the reserve funds are insufficient to make up the company's losses of the previous year, the after-tax profit of the current year shall first be used for making up the losses before being set aside to reserve funds.
-After the losses have been made up and common reserves have been drawn, the remaining profits shall be distributed to
+After the losses have been made up and common reserves have been drawn, the remaining profits shall be distributed to shareholders.